pondersource/nextcloud-mfa-awareness/README.md

 Then you can run: `./setup-with-tls.sh webauthn`
 Note that on mesh.pondersource.org you'll have to flush iptables to get this to work, and after that, restart the server if you want to go back to using the regular `./setup.sh` script.

+NB 3: If you run two setup scripts in a row, the docker containers from the previous run will still be around.
+If you want to kill and remove *all* Docker containers on the host (including possibly unrelated ones that were started by other processes or users), run `./clean.sh`).
+Use at your own risk. :)